Rehket/VSCode-Ant-Setup-Instructions/README.md

 ### Pushing and pulling code
 First verify that ant is configured correctly by running ```ant -version```.
 You should see output indication ants version.

-1. From the repo directory, run ```ant pull```.
+- From the repo directory, run ```ant pull```.
 This command pulls code from the SFDC instance specified in your build.properties file.
 The pull command is an alias defined in the ```build.xml``` file.
 If you have set up everything correctly, a few object files and all the lighting components in your org will be downloaded.

 - If you see a connection error, you may need to re-attempt the pull a few times.

+- Running ```ant push``` pushes local code to the salesforce instance.

+- The code the gets pushed or pulled when you run the command is determined by the ```package file```.
+The package file is an eml file that is used to tell SFDC what files are present in a push or what files to send in a pull.

+Documentation regarding pushing and pulling objects or code with the migration tool can be found at: https://resources.docs.salesforce.com/sfdc/pdf/salesforce_migration_guide.pdf